-The Faculty of Theology and Religion has a dedicated study space for graduate students.
+The Faculty of Theology and Religion has some dedicated study space for graduate students.
 The Graduate Workspace has 11 carrels, five of which are allocated to specific students for a period of up to a year at a time.
 Dedicated carrels are allocated on the basis of need using criteria set out by the Graduate Joint Consultative Committee.
 The remaining carrels are available as hot desks.
 Locker space is also available.
-An invitation for applications for a reservable student carrel and application form is circulated annually by email, early in Michaelmas term.
-Please note that access to the workspace, and the availability of carrels, will be restricted for the duration of the Covid-19 pandemic.
+An invitation for applications for a reservable student carrel and application form is circulated annually by email, early in Michaelmas Term.
+Please note that access to the workspace, and the availability of carrels, may be restricted at times if there are public health concerns.